microsoft/botframework-components/generators/generator-bot-adaptive/README.md

 - The basic bot project (code files, root dialog, base schema) for your bot, based on the platform you choose (dotnet or JavaScript)
 - The publishing environment for your bot (Azure Functions, or a Web App)

+You can also use our [generator for generating bot generators](https://github.com/microsoft/botframework-components/tree/main/generators/generator-bot-template-generator) to help you create your own generators and templates.

 ## Usage

 ### Creating your own templates